 Major Medical Equipment – An item intended for a medical use that has a cost of more than $5,000 per unit.

 Minor Renovation, Remodeling, Expansion, and Repair of Housing – Improvements or renovations to existing facilities or buildings that do not total more than $5,000.

+Modified Total Direct Cost – The MTDC base consists of 1) all direct salaries and wages; 2) applicable fringe benefits; 3) materials and supplies; 4) services; 5) travel, and; 6) up to the first $50,000 of each subaward or contract (regardless of the period of performance of the subaward or contract under the award).
+The MTDC base must exclude: expenditures for equipment; capital expenditures; charges for patient care; rental costs; tuition reimbursement; scholarships and fellowships; participant support costs [direct costs for items such as travel allowances and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with conferences or training projects], and; the portion of each subaward or contract in excess of $50,000.

 Notice of Award (NOA) – The official award document issued by the federal granting agency that notifies the primary recipient of their award amount.

+Notice of Funding Opportunity (NOFO) – The document that all federal agencies utilize to announce the availability of grant funds to the public.
+This is used interchangeably with FOA.

 Obligation – Orders placed for property and services, contracts and subawards made, and similar transactions during the Period of Performance.